🇩🇴 Dominican Republic visa for Brazilians

 Brazilian passport holders get 90 days visa-free on arrival in the Dominican Republic.
 No pre-application is needed; this status is granted at immigration.
 Expect to present your passport and fill out a basic entry form.

 While the visa itself is free, you'll need to pay the tourist entry and exit tax upon arrival or departure.
-This is typically around $10 USD, though it can fluctuate.
+This is typically around $10 USD†, though it can fluctuate.
 Processing on arrival is usually quick, often under 15 minutes.
 The most common mistake for any nationality, including Brazilians, is not having a confirmed onward or return ticket.
 Immigration officers will likely ask for proof you intend to leave the country within your 90-day allowance.

 Dominican Republic visa, the full picture

-Who Gets In Free (and For How Long)
+Who Gets In (and for How Long)

 Working Remotely on a Tourist Stamp